Section 11 / Safeguarding Adults Audit Self-Assessment

 Why CSCP and CSAB require you to complete an annual Section 11 / Safeguarding Adults audit?

-- Provides an understanding of the effectiveness of safeguarding arrangements and of joint working to protect the children and young people and adults of Calderdale for the CSCP and CSAB annual report.
+- Provides an understanding of the effectiveness of safeguarding arrangements and of joint working to protect the children, young people and adults of Calderdale for the CSCP and CSAB annual report.

 - Enables the future CSCP/CSAB training and support for the Calderdale Partnership to be planned.